aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/_index.md

 Manage weekday properties efficiently in Aspose.Tasks for Java.
 Customize week start dates, days per month, and more with ease using our detailed tutorial.
 [Manage weekdays efficiently here.](./weekday-properties/)

 ## Write MPP Project Summary in Aspose.Tasks
 Learn how to write MPP project summaries in Java using Aspose.Tasks.
-Set and retrieve project information effortlessly with our step-by-step guide.
+Set and retrieve project information effortlessly with our step‑by‑step guide.
 [Write project summaries here.](./write-mpp-project-summary/)

 ---